mgravitt/eosio-quick-guide/README.md

 cleos create account eosio bank EOS6MRyAjQq8ud7hVNYcfnVPJqcVpscN5So8BhtHuGYqET5GDW5CV EOS6MRyAjQq8ud7hVNYcfnVPJqcVpscN5So8BhtHuGYqET5GDW5CV
 ```

-You can verify that the accounts were created as well as check resource usage:
+You can verify that the accounts were created as well as check resource usage:  :stop_sign:
 ``` bash
 cleos get account <account-name>
 ```

 ## Step 5.
-Write and deploy a smart contract
+Write and deploy a smart contract :scroll:
 - The contract will maintain loan balances due to the bank.
 - There will be 3 actions that can be called:
   1. ```borrowed``` - an account has borrowed assets
   2. ```paid``` - an account has paid down their debt
   3. ```chgcp``` - an account has agreed to take on the debt of an existing account's balance
-- EOSIO has a standard asset data type that abstracts asset math, storage, etc. It is the same data type and smart contract used for the EOS token on the public network.
+- EOSIO has a standard asset :moneybag: data type that abstracts asset math, storage :floppy_disk:, etc. It is the same data type and smart contract used for the EOS token on the public network. :earth_africa:
 - There is no concept of **native** vs **smart contract** tokens, like you see with ETH vs ERC20 or ALGO vs Algorand ASA.
+(No right or wrong answer on this design element, and chains are still experimenting with which model works best.)
-- Most private EOSIO private blockchains do not have a network token at all.
+- Most private EOSIO blockchains :chains: do not have a network token at all.
 Public chains use them to stake for system resources, like CPU, RAM, and Network, which managed independently.

 Run the following code block to populate our ```loan.cpp``` file.
 ``` c++